 - Argento Soma: The SARG robots can switch between being a plane and a robot.

 - Nekketsu Saikyo Gosaurer has a bunch of mechs that go from being a ELEMENTARY SCHOOL to a bunch of robot dinosaurs

 - The titular characters from Karas can change into jets or tank-racecar hybrids.
 Their actual transformations are a bit cheaty, as they go through a portal and come out changed on the other side.
 In the end, though, it doesn't really matter due to Rule of Cool.

 - Genesis Climber MOSPEADA features two types: the MOSPEADA, motorcycles that can turn into powered armor, and the Legioss, which is similar to the Valkyrie fighters from Macross.
 This was one of Kenichi Sonada's first jobs in animation, and he liked the concept enough to reuse it for...

 - The Motoslaves that the Knight Sabers ride from Bubblegum Crisis.
 Transformed, they can either act as independent combat robots or as extended power suits to provide their riders with additional firepower and some aerial mobility.

 - Mazinger Z gets in on the action in Shin Mazinger by having the titular mech turn into a giant fist.

-- The titular mecha of Ninja Senshi Tobikage.
+- The title mecha of Ninja Senshi Tobikage.

 - Fairy Tail: Jose Porla can transform his entire castle in a giant mecha.